-Stylist and videographer Matt Barnes and I are bringing you recipes this summer to showcase some of our favorite ingredients of the season.
+Stylist and videographer Matt Barnes and I collaborated to bringing you this recipe summer of 2017 to showcase some of our favorite ingredients of the season.

 Our first summery ingredient we just can't get enough of is thyme.
 So here are a few recipes to make a light and refreshing snack to enjoy on these hot summer days.